Page Twelve Thought-Sherds 56-60

 Mary was the mother of the Bride, at a Wedding for Jesus's sister, that Jesus had paid for !!

 (i'm laughing my head off right now because i can feel your reaction, and at the same time i also can really really see the inter-reaction between Jesus and his mom.
 He was trying to get her to stop(!) but she just wouldn't, i think it's just hysterical.
 Mary was just focused on her daughter's wedding, Jesus was focused on the beginning of his ministry, and he was very well-aware of what was about to happen(more on that in the 'long version)and didn't want his mom trying to call-the-shots (“woman what have I got to do with you?”).
 And it didn't even faze her !
 Which means, even though the words were harsh, the spirit was not.
 And yet there is a gentle acquiescence on her part, but not a complete relinquishing of her 'mom' authority.
 If you're here with me in the Time-Machine do you notice the complex inter-reaction ?
-Notice the humour that flickers in and out between the two of them, notice how Jesus asserts just the right amount of firmness, but does not cross the line of disrespect ?
+Notice the humor that flickers in and out between the two of them, notice how Jesus asserts just the right amount of firmness, but does not cross the line of disrespect ?
 Notice how Mary pushes her 'momness' but stops short of going too far.
 Just fascinating.
 Such an interesting passage. i can't stop smiling.
 Moms are moms, what can i say ?)

 OK, How do i know this ?
 Well, as i've mentioned before this is the only website with a Time-Machine.
 So, that makes it easy.
 But, please consider how this point-of-view makes everything make sense and feel right.
 Why would Mary do this at someone else's wedding ?
 Why would she boss someone else's servants ?
 Why would she expect Jesus to be responsible for the short-fall in the amount of wine ?
 How did Jesus know to be there just 3 days after he came out of his 40 days in the wilderness ?
 This perspective is just one of those things, that once you see it, it makes all the pieces fit.